What is a head injury?

 - Electroencephalogram (EEG).
 This procedure records the brain's continuous, electrical activity by means of electrodes attached to the scalp.

 - MRI.
 This test uses large magnets, radio waves, and a computer to make detailed images of organs and structures in the body.
+It does not use X-rays.

 How is a head injury treated?